alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/flutter/readme_21.md

 ---

-## 🚨 The Trauma: Strange Complaints and a Growing Nightmare
+## 🚨 Strange Complaints and a Growing Nightmare

 ### Stage 1: Suspicious Account Activity